aydinsenih/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.foreach doesnt return anything, .map returns an array .map .foreach doesnt mutate the array which means given array doesn`t change

 2. Explain the difference between a callback and a higher order function.

+higher order function takes another function as an argument. a callback function passed to another function to be using it in the function.

 3. What is closure?

+Closure gives you access to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+in non-strict mode `this` will default to the global object `this` point to the object on which the function is called we can set `this`to point to a certain value using call, apply, bind. using the `new` keyword constructs a new object and `this` points it

 5. Why do we need super() in an extended class?

+to pass child`s attibutes to parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.